 Rebecca hails from Rochester, NY and has spent the last 9 years working with farms and food in the Bay Area of California.
 Yurt-living and coastal exploring are some of her past times, and she’s now loving the mitten state and all that it offers.
-Rebecca is our year-round CSA Manager, social media master, and is behind the table at our weekly farmers market.
-Her spirit vegetable is the Beet (of all colors and including the leaves).
+Rebecca is our year-round CSA & Wholesale Manager, and is the one behind the scenes of the farm's website content and social media.
+Her spirit vegetable is the Beet (of all colors, including the leaves).

 Laurie’s pursuit of farming has taken her to Appalachia and back again.
 She loves a good hike, living out of a backpack, and generally soaking up the goodness earth has to offer.
 Raised in northern Michigan, she came back to the mitten to work at Ham Family Farm, and is now learning the tools of the trade as a farmhand on the wagon.
 Her spirit shoot is the Asparagus--true spring magic.